-59 This standard describes a Quality Risk Management (QRM) risk assessment method to identify and ensure industry and regulators for risk-based contamination control strategies that assess the effectiveness of all the 61

-60 control of the contamination risks associated with aseptic processing.
-The standard meets the needs of both

-62 controls and measures employed to manage microbiological risks to product quality and patient safety.

-63 Aseptic processing incorporates numerous processes, conditions, and factors concomitantly offering 64 opportunity for contamination from many sources and varying means of introduction.
-Therefore, an effective risk assessment method must evaluate the combination (or suite) of controls and their aggregate effectiveness 65 to mitigate risks associated with all sources of contamination, rather than discretely assessing individual 66 controls and contamination sources.
-This standard provides an effective evaluation of aseptic processing risk 67 through consideration of the sum combination of interrelated controls purposed to prevent all sources of 68 69 contamination.

-- 70 In detailing the QRM risk assessment method this standard contains information on the relevant fundamental - principles, and concepts, a description of the risk assessment method, steps to perform the risk assessment, an 71 72 example to assist the reader with performing the method, key terms, definitions, accompanied with suggested - 73 reading.

-74 This method explicitly does not use occurrence of contamination as a factor for assessment.
-Instead, the

-- 75 method relies on the totality of the strength of the prevention controls with the timing of the associated 76 detection controls.
-For this tool, 'occurrence' of prior events is ineffective in preventing future recurrence. - 77 The intent is to proactively manage contamination risk by preventing the hazard that would allow 78 contamination to occur. - 79 The method incorporates fundamental QRM principles as they apply to aseptic processing.
-The method aids in - 80 identification and assessment of the totality of contamination sources, the combination (or suite) of process - 81 controls designed to prevent contamination, and the hazards associated with failure of those contamination - controls.
-The method evaluates the hazards of the failure of those contamination controls, based on the 82 - 83 strength of objective evidence (evidence that is not subject to bias and is able to be independently confirmed - 84 and verified by using analytical or other tools) of the prevention controls and the timing of the detection 85 controls for those identified hazards.
+- 56 This standard describes a Quality Risk Management (QRM) risk assessment method to identify and ensure - 57 control of the contamination risks associated with aseptic processing.
+The standard meets the needs of both - 58 industry and regulators for risk-based contamination control strategies that assess the effectiveness of all the - 59 controls and measures employed to manage microbiological risks to product quality and patient safety - 60 Aseptic processing incorporates numerous processes, conditions, and factors concomitantly offering - 61 opportunity for contamination from many sources and varying means of introduction.
+Therefore, an effective - risk assessment method must evaluate the combination (or suite) of controls and their aggregate effectiveness - 63 to mitigate risks associated with all sources of contamination, rather than discretely assessing individual - controls and contamination sources.
+This standard provides an effective evaluation of aseptic processing risk - 65 through consideration of the sum combination of interrelated controls purposed to prevent all sources of - 66 contamination. - 67 In detailing the QRM risk assessment method this standard contains information on the relevant fundamental - principles, and concepts, a description of the risk assessment method, steps to perform the risk assessment, an - 69 example to assist the reader with performing the method, key terms, definitions, accompanied with suggested - 70 reading. - 71 This method explicitly does not use occurrence of contamination as a factor for assessment.
+Instead, the - method relies on the totality of the strength of the prevention controls with the timing of the associated - detection controls.
+For this tool, 'occurrence' of prior events is ineffective in preventing future recurrence. - 74 The intent is to proactively manage contamination risk by preventing the hazard that would allow - 75 contamination to occur. - 76 The method incorporates fundamental QRM principles as they apply to aseptic processing.
+The method aids in - identification and assessment of the totality of contamination sources, the combination (or suite) of process - 78 controls designed to prevent contamination, and the hazards associated with failure of those contamination - 79 controls.
+The method evaluates the hazards of the failure of those contamination controls, based on the - 80 strength of objective evidence of the prevention controls and the timing of the detection controls for those - 81 identified hazards.

-The effectiveness and utility of the QRM method presented in this standard is based on the following 86 87 key aspects:
+The effectiveness and utility of the QRM method presented in this standard is based on the following key aspects:

-- It is a standardized method which enables a consistent mechanism to assess contamination risks. • - It is designed to assess contamination risks associated with an aseptic process. • - It can be applied to low bioburden manufacturing processes. - It focuses on assessment of the strength and effectiveness of the totality of controls rather than on ٠ 92 individual controls. - 93 It provides a framework of risk ranking criteria which emphasizes the use of evidence from historical 94 data and scientific knowledge aimed at minimizing the bias that contributes to underestimating and/or 95 over-estimating risk levels. - It focuses on contamination prevention and detection of control failures before contamination could • occur. - It addresses detection control limitations associated with contamination risk in aseptic processing. - 99 It is designed to drive organizations toward developing a contamination control system which • 100 anticipates and mitigates risks before they are realized.
+- It is a standardized method which enables a consistent mechanism to assess contamination risks. - It is designed to assess contamination risks associated with an aseptic process. - It can be applied to low bioburden manufacturing processes. - It focuses on assessment of the strength and effectiveness of the totality of controls rather than on individual controls. - It provides a framework of risk ranking criteria which emphasizes the use of evidence from historical data and scientific knowledge aimed at minimizing the bias that contributes to underestimating and/or over-estimating risk levels. - It focuses on contamination prevention and detection of control failures before contamination could occur. - It addresses detection control limitations associated with contamination risk in aseptic processing. - It is designed to drive organizations toward developing a contamination control system which anticipates and mitigates risks before they are realized. - It identifies opportunities for process improvement by enhancing controls and ways to prioritize mitigation actions.

-- It identifies opportunities for process improvement by enhancing controls and ways to prioritize mitigation actions. - It provides a means to meet Contamination Control Strategy (CCS) development and maintenance requirements as noted in EMA/PIC/S Annex 1 [1].
+It provides a means to meet Contamination Control Strategy (CCS) development and maintenance requirements as noted in EMA/PIC/S Annex 1 [1].

-105 2.
-Scope
+2. Scope